sdempsey123/badgolf_project/README.md

 # prototype.proj
-How can bad golfers have a great time on good courses.
+How can bad golfers have a great time on good courses

 ## Description